knid/ais/README.md

 ```

 ### Explain commands
-If you select "Explain this command" action ChatCGT will explain this command for you.
+If you select "Explain this command" action ChatCPT will explain this command for you.

 ```bash
 ?
 Select action (Use arrow keys)